-- 1. Ask questions!
-Whether you think of questions before or during your visit, make sure to ask to learn more about the school you're visiting. - 2.
-Talk to individuals on campus.
-This could include faculty members, academic advisors, admissions staff and current students. - 3.
-Explore what is available for 21st Century Scholars. visit Scholars.IN.gov/students/college to learn more, and make sure to ask your campus tour guide! - 4.
-Take notes on your visit and reach out to the institution with any follow-up questions.
+1. Ask questions!
+Whether you think of questions before or during your visit, make sure to ask to learn more about the school you're visiting.

+2. Talk to individuals on campus.
+This could include faculty members, academic advisors, admissions staff and current students.

+3. Explore what is available for 21st Century Scholars.
+Visit Scholars.IN.gov/students/college to learn more, and make sure to ask your campus tour guide about specific Scholar programs and resources!

+4. Take notes on your visit and reach out to the institution with any follow-up questions.